 Boat ramp survey

-Fisheries Queensland has a long history of working with recreational fishers to collect important information that directly contributes to the sustainable management of Queensland’s fisheries - we have conducted boat ramp surveys across Queensland for more than 12 years.
+Fisheries Queensland has a long history of working with recreational fishers to collect important information that contributes to the sustainable management of Queensland’s fisheries.
+We have conducted boat ramp surveys across Queensland for more than 12 years.

-We also record data on 41 different species of fish and crustaceans, including the number kept or released, and the length of fish kept.
+We record data on 41 species of fish and crustaceans, including the number kept or released, and the length of fish kept.

 Boat ramp surveys are conducted at more than 48 ramps in 15 regions across Queensland.
 They are conducted randomly at each ramp 5 times a month over 3 weekdays and 2 weekends (severe weather days are not surveyed).